Skip to main content

 2. Download the EnterpriseManager-macosx.cocoa.x86_64.zip file from the OpCon release.

-3. Open a command line and run the following command to allow MacOS to run EnterpriseManager.app:
+3. Open a command line and run the following commands to allow macOS to run EnterpriseManager.app:

 xattr -c EnterpriseManager.app

-4. Download AdoptOpenJDK 8 JRE .tar.gz at the following location: https://adoptopenjdk.net/releases.mdl.
+4. Download the AdoptOpenJDK 8 JRE .tar.gz file from https://adoptopenjdk.net/releases.mdl:

 1. Select version OpenJDK 8 JRE - 38 MB .tar.gz.